-We’re very happy to announce that the nominations for this year’s Board of Directors election are in, with a total of 6 candidates running for 3 open seats and the opportunity to directly shape the chapter’s future.
-These new directors will serve for up to 2 years, and join existing board members Mal Abbas, Tony Gowland, Jaime Cross and Andrew Macdonald.
+We’re very happy to announce that the nominations for this year’s Board of Directors election are in, with a total of 5 candidates running for 4 open seats and the opportunity to directly shape the chapter’s future.
+These new directors will serve for up to 2 years, and join existing board members Zoe Sams, Steven Taarland and Timea Tabori.

 This also means that the voting phase of the election process has begun, where IGDA members (with voting rights) can have their say on how the chapter is led, and the chance to decide who best represents their interests.
-You are welcome to join us for the Annual General Meeting and Social (more info and Eventbrite TBA), where we will announce the election results and celebrate the past year.
+You are welcome to join us for the Annual General Meeting and Marioke, where we will announce the election results and celebrate the past year.

-To cast your vote, simply email us at firstname.lastname@example.org with your IGDA membership number and the name(s) of the candidate(s) you would like to vote for.
+To cast your vote, please fill out this form.
 You can vote for as many or as few as you choose.

-Please return your votes ASAP, the deadline is 23:59 GMT on 18th November.
+Please return your votes ASAP, the deadline is 23:59 GMT on Sunday the 12th of November.
 Votes received after that time will not be counted.
-The results will be announced at the Annual General Meeting on the 22nd November (more details TBA).
+The results will be announced at the Annual General Meeting on the 17th November.

 Even if you can’t vote, we encourage you to read the candidate statements to get an idea of where things might be going in the future: